Partial Knee Replacement

 How Mako Technology Works

 In the operating room, your surgeon follows your personalized surgical plan while preparing the bone for the implant.
-The surgeon guides the robotic-arm within the pre-defined area and the Mako System.
-The surgeon guides the robotic-arm within the pre-defined area and the Mako System helps the surgeon stay within the planned boundaries that were defined when the personalized pre-operative plan was created.
+The surgeon guides the robotic-arm within the pre-defined area, and the Mako system helps the surgeon stay within the planned boundaries that were defined when the personalized pre-operative plan was created.
 This helps to provide more accurate placement and alignment of your implant.